-Assessment of Fair Housing Identified Issue Contributing Factors Meaningful Actions Targets and Timeframes Priority Limited local fair housing outreach and enforcement Local fair housing enforcement and outreach is limited relative to other areas in Fresno County.
+Table 4-17Fair HowAssessment of Fair Housing Contributing Factors ctors, and Meaningful Actions Meaningful Actions Targets and Timeframes Priority Identified Issue housing outreach and enforcement Local fair housing enforcement and outreach is limited relative to other areas in Fresno County.
 Limited information on local Collaborate with Fair Housing Council of Central California to conduct fair housing testing for discriminatory practices in private rental housing and ensure compliance with fair housing laws.
 (Program H23) Encourage FHCC to conduct 8 to 10 fair housing tests, beginning in 2024.
-(Program H23) High fair housing issues is exacerbated by a lack of representation of marginalized communities in planning processes as well as lack of education for Expand fair housing outreach to prospective home sellers, landlords, buyers, and renters to provide information on fair housing rights and available services in multiple languages.
+(Program H23) High fair housing issues is exacerbated by a lack of representation of marginalized communities in planning processes as well Expand fair housing outreach to prospective home sellers, landlords, buyers, and renters to provide information on fair housing rights and available services in multiple languages.
 (Program H21) Distribute fair housing information annually through the City.
 Begin offering translated materials in December 2024.
 (Program H21).
-High landlords and tenants on fair housing law.
+High as lack of education for landlords and tenants on fair housing law.
 Increase availability of information about affordable housing opportunities and programs in the city and ensure that information is available in multiple languages (Program H25) Prepare outreach materials in 2025 and conduct 8 community workshops during the planning period.
 (Program 25) Medium Collaborate with the Fresno Housing Authority to launch an educational campaign encouraging landlords to actively participate in the HCV program (Program H20) Increase HCV participation and usage by 10 households in highest resource neighborhoods, initiate educational campaign in 2024, host first workshop in April 2025 (Program H20) Medium